derivia/study-notes/notes/PERSONAL-NOTES.md

 ## Data Structures
 > Implementations: [Here](https://github.com/lorrito/algorithms)

+- [X] Bitwise Operations
+    - A word is a unit of data of defined bit length (size in bits) that is addressable and can be moved between the processor and storage (be it non-volatile or not).
+        - Usually, the word is the size of the bus, so the movement of any word can be made with only one operation between registers.
+        - And, obviously, it is tipically a power of 2.
 - [X] Arrays
     - Fixed size n, fixed type t with size s.
 The size of the array is basically n * s.
 Each element has a index.
 To get an element, go to the start of the array and multiply the index by s, some simple pointer arithmetic.
     - Constant access O(1).